hazelcast/hazelcast/hazelcast-documentation/src/Ports.md

 </network>
 ```

-Naturally, the parameter `port-count` is ignored when the above configuration is made.
+The parameter `port-count` is ignored when `auto-increment` is used.

 #### Outbound Ports

-By default, Hazelcast lets the system to pick up an ephemeral port during socket bind operation.
-But security policies/firewalls may require to restrict outbound ports to be used by Hazelcast enabled applications.
+By default, Hazelcast lets the system pick up an ephemeral port during socket bind operations.
+But security policies/firewalls may require you to restrict the outbound ports used by Hazelcast-enabled applications.
 To fulfill this requirement, you can configure Hazelcast to use only defined outbound ports.

+You can configure this declaratively.

 ```xml
 <hazelcast>